blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 | --------------- | ------ | -------------------- |
 | `vocab` | 0-1 | The name of the vocabulary used to describe data.
 In absence of indication `priv.1.0` is assumed. |

+When [addition additional terms](#extending-terms) is not sufficient, and additional Concepts or Properties are needed, it is possible to extend the vocabulary.

 This vocabulary can be extended by defining a new identifier for the new vocabulary.
 New vocabularies MAY include other vocabularies as long as their sets of concepts, properties and terms are disjoint.

-In addition, the Systems implementing PRIV can simply define their own subcategories of terms (not properties not concepts) defined by PRIV.
-This might be useful for their own internal operation, however the interoperability with other system can only be expected at the level of the particular, shared, version of the vocabulary.

 ## Examples